dpplweb/dppl-content/_posts/courtney/0420-01-01-preschools.md

 ---

 ## Preschools
 There are many preschool options available to parents in the Des Plaines area, below you will find a list of the preschools and daycares in town.
 Looking for more information or more options?
-Visit our annual Preschool Fair for Parents.
+Visit our [Preschool Fair for Parents](preschool fair page), held each year in January.

 ### [Angel Town](http://akarrasel.com/1920.html)
 1920 E. Touhy Avenue